 So…long post ahead.
 For those friends of mine who have lost a parent and sometimes struggle with remembering that they’re still near, this will strike a chord.

-Last fall, my dad gave me 5 huge totes full of pictures…like all of the pictures.
+Last fall, my dad gave me 5 huge bins full of pictures…like all of the pictures.
 1975-present.
 My whole life and then some.
 Albums, frames, boxes of loose pictures.

 My sister Hayley and I decided to take an evening last fall to start going through the boxes (we made it through 2), just to see what all was in them.
-In addition to our childhoods in photo form, we found some amazing pictures of both of our parents as children, too.
+In addition to reliving our childhoods through pictures, we found some amazing snapshots of both of our parents as children, too.